DeNepo/databases/README.md

 ## Module Projects

-a description of this module's projects.

-- how will the code be organized?
-- what is added to this module's development strategies?
-- what langauge features & tools will you use?
+Projects in this module will use the same folder structure & boilerplate code you learned in [the previous `web-apps` module](https://github.com/hackyourfuturebelgium/web-apps)